Keizaal/Keizaal/INSTALLATIONGUIDE.md

 You will now have to launch Skyrim by selecting “Keizaal” from the drop-down menu directly above the right plugins pane and pressing “Play”.
 Beneath the Play button there is a way to add a Skyrim shortcut to your desktop for added convenience.

+### Mod Configuration

+All of the Mod Configuration Menus menus and .inis in Keizaal have been pre-configured to my recommended settings.
+The only thing you need to do when you start a new game is play.

 ### Hotkeys

 There are several hotkeys that you should be aware of while playing Keizaal.
 Most of them can be edited via the in-game Mod Configuration Menu.
 The default keys are as follows: